zbynekdrlik/abl-touchosc/rules/touchosc-lua-rules.md

 14. **Each script reads config** - no shared config functions
 15. **Tag formats can change** - handle multiple formats
 16. **OSC parameter order matters** - be explicit with connections
+17. **BUTTONS DON'T HAVE TEXT** - use visual state or companion labels

 ## Testing Checklist
 - [ ] Test with missing controls